 - To manufacture winter outerwear items such as jackets, coats, and vests

-- Used to produce jackets for the military personnel
+- Used to produce jackets for military personnel

 - Used in producing military blankets for soldiers who fight in the snow areas to keep them warm.